abdullaharslan01/AppcentNewsApp/README.md

 Users can access current news through the app, view news details, be directed to the source website, and save and share news articles.
 The app is designed to be modular and open to development, allowing it to adapt to future changes and updates.

+NOT: there were problems with the news in the API service we were asked to use, so I had to use it because it was requested to be used in the application.
+Unfortunately, the news coming from the API does not have an ID and there are too many of the same news, some of the news have problems with the image and title.
+I still tried to handle them.
+Thank you.
 #### 🎬 For detailed information about the application, you can watch the video below.
 Enjoy the music 😊